 SYNOPSIS

-Abortion and Women’s Rights 1970 is the first documentary ever made about supporting abortion rights in the United States.
-In this film, made by women activists before the Supreme Court legalized abortion in 1973, women tell stories about their illegal abortions.
-White, Black, and Latino organizers speak out about high rates of Black maternal mortality, forced sterilization, and drug testing on people of color.
-They call for universal health care.
-This film’s extraordinary archival footage reminds us of the conditions and demands that drove the movement for women’s and abortion rights fifty years ago.
-And inspires us to fight for reproductive justice today.
+Abortion and Women’s Rights 1970 is the first documentary supporting abortion rights made in the United States, now available for the first time digitally.
+Made by women activists before the Supreme Court legalized abortion in 1973, this film is very much of its times.
+A middle class and a working class woman tell the stories of their illegal abortions.
+White, Black, and Latino women speak out about high rates of Black maternal mortality, forced sterilization, and drug testing on people of color, as well as calling for universal health care.
+The film's unique archival footage reminds us of the conditions and demands that drove the movement for women’s and abortion rights fifty years ago --and are still so relevant today!

 PRESS